Healthy Homes Assessment Moera

 Moera Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Moera and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory in all Moera and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords are required to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.

-• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes